Dear Parish Family of Saint Peter’s,

 As we journey through Lent, this verse from The Servant Song has been echoing in my heart.
 Though not traditionally associated with this season, it beautifully reflects our focus on the Corporal Works of Mercy.

-A little more than two years ago, my dear friend Selena—my colleague in Music Ministry at Our Lady of Victories in Harrington Park and like a sister to me—was diagnosed with a devastating illness.
-She carried two crosses: the physical pain of illness and treatment, and the psychological weight of fear, uncertainty, and loneliness.
+In October of 2024, my dear friend Selena was diagnosed with a devastating illness.
+As she bravely battled the disease, she carried two crosses: the physical pain of illness and treatment, and the psychological weight of fear, uncertainty, and loneliness.

 I was blessed to be among those who accompanied her.
 Over many months, I learned that the simple gift of presence can work quiet wonders.
-Time spent together brought comfort and even joy.
+Time spent together brought comfort, joy and even moments of laughter.
 For a while, she could forget she was sick.
 We often hear that “showing up is fifty percent of life.”
-Yet that “mere” fifty percent can have immeasurable impact.
+Yet that mere fifty percent can have immeasurable impact.
 Presence is powerful.

 While I have not yet ministered directly to the imprisoned, this reflection felt like God’s invitation to grow.
 I spoke with my cousin Tina, recently retired from a Direct Supervision Facility in upstate New York, and with Fr.
 AJ, who ministered at Talbot Hall, a re-entry program in New Jersey.